hexanna1/hexata/README.md

 ## Notes on tricky parts
 A few implementation details were tricky to get right and are useful background for understanding the design:
 - Three coordinate systems are in play: GUI board coordinates, engine play coordinates, and KataHex analyze tokens.
-- Engine analysis output isn’t cleanly synchronized.
-The GUI uses a minimal handshake (mute until the first "=" after `kata-analyze`) to keep latency low while avoiding mixed roots.
+- KataHex uses a nonstandard GTP-ish dialect.
+The GUI uses a minimal handshake (mute until the first "=" after `kata-analyze`) to keep latency low while avoiding analysis leakage.
 - Candidate search isn’t a native KataHex mode.
 The GUI simulates it by cycling candidates as temporary roots and collecting per-candidate results, but because each position is evaluated from scratch (with only partial internal caching), the switching policy needs to reduce wasted rebuild time and make steady progress per candidate.
 - Candidate search runs with analysisWideRootNoise set to 0, matching non-root analysis behavior for cleaner comparisons.